cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 **Installation of CGAT code**

-In order to begin writing a pipeline you will need to install the CGATCore code (see :ref:`getting_started-Installation`) for installation instructions.
+In order to begin writing a pipeline you will need to install the cgatcore code (see :ref:`getting_started-Installation`) for installation instructions.

 To run pipeline_quickstart.py (thecode to generate the boiler plate layout) please install the